MicrosoftDocs/visualstudio-docs/docs/ide/step-11-run-your-program-and-try-other-features.md

   - "multiple"
 ---
 # Step 11: Run your program and try other features
 Your program is finished and ready to run.
-You can run your program and set the background color of the PictureBox.
+You can run your program and set the background color of the <xref:System.Windows.Forms.PictureBox>.
 To learn more, try to improve the program by changing the color of the form, customizing the buttons and check box, and changing the properties of the form.

  To download a completed version of the sample, see [Complete picture viewer tutorial sample](http://code.msdn.microsoft.com/Complete-Picture-Viewer-7d91d3a8).